AlibabaCloudDocs/slb/intl.en-US/User Guide/Listeners/Domain name extensions/Add an additional certificate.md

         An additional certificate takes effect only when it is configured with a forwarding rule and the domain name specified in the rule is the same as that in the additional certificate.

+6. Configure forwarding rules.

-6. If no forwarding rules are configured, click **Configure Rule** in the **Information** dialog box, or go to the **Listener** tab of the instance,
+    1. Click **Configure Rule** in the **Information** dialog box, or go to the **Listener** tab of the instance.

-7.  find the HTTPS listener, and click **Add Forwarding Rules** in the corresponding Actions column.
+    2. Find the HTTPS listener, and click **Add Forwarding Rules** in the corresponding Actions column.

-8. In the Add Forwarding Rules panel, click **Add Forwarding Rules**
+    3. In the Add Forwarding Rules panel, click **Add Forwarding Rules**.

-9. Configure forwarding rules.
+    4. Configure forwarding rules.

         For more information, see [Forward requests based on domain names or URLs](/intl.en-US/Tutorials/Forward requests based on domain names or URLs.md).

         **Note:** Make sure that the domain name configured in the forwarding rule is the same as the added additional certificate.

 **Related topics**